cenit-io/eCapi/docs/user-guide/prods.md

 ## Products

-At this view the user will find out all the products synchronized by the application.
-OMNA shows you the most significant product characteristics detailed such as: image, name, price, number of variants, integration to which it belongs, and the actions that can be carried out on each product, such as editing and deleting.
-You can also apply filters and search criteria.
+On this page, you will find all the products that were imported or created in OMNA.
+You would be able to see key product attributes in the table view.
+In addition, the checkbox on the left will enable you to bulk select products and perform tasks in bulk.

 <div align=center><img width="800" src="/assets/images/data/products.jpg"/></div>

-### Product actions
+### Product Actions

 There are actions that can be performed on a set of products while others are performed on a specific product.